jeffective/gatorcat/README.md

 - [ ] validate individual pdo types at runtime (not just size of pdos)
 - [ ] revise error handling
 - [ ] delete everything in stdx
-- [ ] refactor / rename all instances of fbs
 - [ ] change deserialization of embedded protocols to do zero backtracking

 ## Sponsors